Sauces are one of our favorite versatile ways to add MEGA flavor to just about any meal.

 Origin of Tahini

 Tahini is an Arabic name for ground sesame seeds.
 However, its origins are thought to have been in Persia, where it was called “ardeh.”
-Tahini later found its way to Israel and was held as a delicacy as sesame seeds were rather expensive to procure.
+Tahini later found its way to other countries and was held as a delicacy as sesame seeds were rather expensive to procure.
 In some cultures, tahini was even used as currency. (source)

 How to Make Tahini Dressing

 To prepare, whisk together tahini, lemon juice, maple syrup, salt, and fresh grated ginger (fresh ginger is key for best flavor!).
 Then thin with a little water until a pourable sauce is achieved.
 That’s it!

 We hope you LOVE this sauce!
 It’s:

 - Curry-Roasted Fennel Salad with Rosemary Tahini Dressing

 - Abundance Kale Salad with Savory Tahini Dressing